AaltoSciComp/blog/content/2023/aalto-rse-hiring-process.rst

 * Have they touched on the main points in our job advertisement and the linked ":doc:`Become a RSE <rse/become-a-rse>`" page?

-* Are they interested in teaching and mentoring?
-Do they know what kind of teaching and mentoring they do?
+* Are they interested in teaching, mentoring, and real collaborative projects?
+Do they know what kind of teaching and mentoring we do?

 * Is there enough knowledge about the research process?

 * Any relevant skills about this call's particular topic (if there is any)?

-* How do their skills match skills which we are currently missing?\
+* How do their skills and experience match what our team is currently missing, regardless of the open call?

-* How similar has their previous work been to "research engineering" (helping the research process) instead of playing the academic game?
+* How similar has their previous work been to "research engineering" (helping the research process) instead of only focusing on academic promotion?

 The recruitment team makes several passes over and we discuss how to filter down.
 We try to get a good variety of candidates.